Edwing123/learning-zig-from-docs/comments/README.md

 const MaxStudentsPerGroup = 40;
 ```

-This "merging" means that all those doc comments will be shown as documentation.
+By "merged", they mean that all those comments will represent the

-Okay, that sounds cool, but what do you mean when you say "shown as documentation"?
-Where will the documentation be shown?
+documentation for whatever follows them.

+Alright, that sounds cool, but what's the advantage of using this type
+of comment vs the normal comment (//)?

 Well, in editors like VSCode and Helix with the ZLS installed, whenever you hover
 over a variable, a function, a type, etc. The editor will show information about it